Noncommutative approach to diagnose degenerate Higgs bosons at 125 GeV: Introduction

 This work is organized as follows.
-In section \ref{sec:1}, we explore Noncommutative Mapping\cite{MACN} in the global $O(2)$ scalar field theory.
-In section \ref{sec:2}, the contribution of noncommutativity in the idea of spontaneous symmetry breakdown mechanism is shown and, as well as, it is also discussed how mass-degenerate Higgs bosons near 126.5~GeV arise due to noncommutativity.
+In section~\ref{sec:1}, we propose, through Noncommutative Mapping\cite{MACN}\footnote{In this article, the NC $\theta$-parameter is not, necessarily, small -- infinitesimal order -- since the NC Mapping method does not impose any condition on $\theta$-parameter, indeed, this method induces the noncommutativity in an exact form.
+On the order hand, the noncommutativity induced by the Moyal $\ast$-product bases on the expansion in order of $\theta$, then this parameter must be considered too small, \textit{i.e.}, it is infinitesimal.}, a non- Moyal NC version for the classical $O(2)$ scalar field theory, indeed we get a damped $O(2)$ scalar field theory\cite{MACN1}.
+In section \ref{sec:2}, we investigate, at classical level, how the contribution of a damping feature affects the idea of SSB mechanism -- but we use quantum-mechanical language -- and, also, it is discussed how Higgs boson mass, near 125~GeV, might arise due to damping property.
 Further, it is also shown how it can be related with the damping phenomenon.
-In section \ref{sec:3}, the noncommutative contribution into Higgs-Kibble mechanism is investigate and its consequence in masses gained by gauge fields is discussed.
+In section \ref{sec:3}, the noncommutative contribution into EBHGHK mechanism is investigated and its consequence in masses gained by gauge fields is discussed.
 At the end, some conclusions are presented.